 Braces and dentures can also cause gum pain, as the use of this equipment can lead to a greater risk for he accumulation of food debris and microorganisms.
 These can lead infection and, consequently, pain, swelling and bleeding in the gums.
 Furthermore, if these devices are poorly fitted, they can cause swelling, inflammation and pain in the jaw or teeth.

-What to do: In these cases, it is especially important to maintain adequate oral hygiene to avoid the accumulation of food debris.
+How to relieve: In these cases, it is especially important to maintain adequate oral hygiene to avoid the accumulation of food debris.
 It is also important to report ill-fitting dentures or braces to your dentist.
 You should follow-up with your dentist regularly for maintenance and reassessment.

 4. Canker sores